tjcongrove1/SimpleTelematics/README.md

 The file I used for my unit tests included:
   - Blank records
   - Spaces-only records
-  - Trips that preceeded their correlated Driver registration commands
+  - Trips that preceded their correlated Driver registration commands
   - Implausible data (both < 5mph and > 100mph average trip speed)
   - Nonsense rows that did not begin with a command
   - Valid trip records with malformed data inside of them